Solving High Frequency and Multi-Scale PDEs with Gaussian Processes: Experiment

 \textbf{Solution Accuracy.} We report the relative $L_2$ error (normalized root-mean-square error) of each method in Table \ref{tb:1d-poisson} and \ref{tb:allen}.
 The best result and the smaller error between \ours-StM and \ours-GM are made bold.
-We can see that our method achieves the smallest solution error among all the cases except that for the 1D Poisson equation with solution $u_2$, RFF-PINN is the best.
+We can see that, \textit{among all the ML solvers}, our method achieves the smallest solution error in all the cases except that for the 1D Poisson equation with solution $u_2$, RFF-PINN is better.
 However, in all the cases, the solution error of \ours achieves at least 1e-3 level.
 In quite a few cases, our method even reaches an error around 1e-6 and 1e-7.
 It shows that \ours can successfully solve all these equations.\cmt{ and accurately capture the high-frequency and multi-scale information.} By contrast, GP solvers using the plain SE and Mat\'ern kernel result in several orders of the magnitude bigger errors.
 The standard PINN and W-PINN basically failed to solve every equation.
 While Rowdy improved upon PINN and W-PINN in most cases, the error is still quite large.
-The inferior performance of the spectral method implies that only using trigonometric bases is not sufficient.
-With the usage of the random Fourier features, RFF-PINN can greatly boost the performance of PINN and W-PINN in many cases. {However, in the most cases, it is still much inferior to \ours.} The performance of RFF-PINN is very sensitive to the number and scales of the Gaussian variance, and these hyper-parameters are not easy to choose.
+The inferior performance of the spectral method implies that only using trigonometric bases is \textit{not} sufficient.
+With the usage of the random Fourier features, RFF-PINN can greatly boost the performance of PINN and W-PINN in many cases.
+However, in most cases, it is still much inferior to \ours.
+The performance of RFF-PINN is very sensitive to the number and scales of the Gaussian variance, and these hyper-parameters are not easy to choose.
 We have tried 20 settings and report the best performance (see Section \ref{sect:expr-setting} in Appendix).
+Compared with traditional solvers, we can see Chebfun performs very well, and achieves the highest solution accuracy except for the 1D advection problem.
+However, Chebfun is limited to 1D problems and temporal PDEs.
+It cannot handle 2D stationary PDEs, no matter linear or nonlinear.
+Finite Difference can provide reasonable accuracy, but the performance is consistently much worse than \ours.
+This might be due to the challenge in solving the root finding problem, caused by the high-frequency/multi-scale information implied in the source term.
+Overall, we can see that \uline{our method is general enough to solve different types of PDEs (1D/2D, linear/nonlinear, stationary and non-stationary); to achieve a satisfactory accuracy, we do NOT need to change the computation framework to re-develop the solver.
+By contrast, it is known that the success of numerical solvers tightly binds to the specific problem, domain knowledge, skillful implementation, and numerous numerical tricks.
+Any change of these aspects can cause failures of the solvers and demand for a re-design and re-implementation.
+It therefore brings significant challenges in usage.}